Domain Expertise Matters in Business if It’s among Your Core Competencies

 Bias and the outsider

-Then a boy came along and asked why not just let some air out of the tires?
+Then a boy came along and asked why not just let some air out of the tires.

 Those are attributes that an entrepreneur, breaking into an industry with no prior experience or bias, can offer.
 Richard Branson was a businessman, not an aviator, when he started Virgin Airlines after a negative experience with a canceled flight, and the rest is history.

 Even within industry circles, effective leaders aren’t necessarily those with the greatest expertise.
-Steve Jobs is commonly cited as someone who was more designer than developer, and having his skill set skewed against the grain certainly helped establish Apple as a modern tech giant.
+Steve Jobs is commonly cited as someone who was more a designer than a developer, and having his skill set skewed against the grain certainly helped establish Apple as a modern tech giant.

 The value of expertise